Jamestown West, New York

 Jamestown West is a census-designated place (CDP) located near Jamestown in Chautauqua County, New York, United States.
-Also known as West Ellicott because of its location in the Town of Ellicott, the area population was 2,408 as of the 2010 census.
+Also known as West Ellicott because of its location in the Town of Ellicott, Jamestown West had a population of 2,652 as of the 2020 census.

 Jamestown West is located in a nook between the city of Jamestown and the villages of Celoron and Lakewood.
 It is a substantial retail center in the county, serving as the location of several of the area's big-box stores that stretch along Fairmount Avenue.